 How to Be Eligible for Lifeline Assistance

 For those wondering if they qualify, the eligibility criteria are straightforward.
 It’s all about the numbers—specifically, your income.
-To qualify, your gross annual income must be at or below 135% of the Federal Poverty guidelines.
+Your gross annual income must be at or below 135% of the Federal Poverty guidelines to qualify.

 To ensure the program runs smoothly and ethically, the government has instated rules to minimize fraudulent activities.
 Every family is entitled to just one phone, and they must provide proof of income or show that they are part of a government assistance program.